-The input layer is composed of: (i) 89 IASI BT.
+The input layer is composed of:

+- 89 IASI BT.
 Among them, the first 5 channels are not sensitive to CO2 but to stratospheric temperature only.
-They have been included in order to deal with the slight sensitivity of the selected CO2 IASI channels to stratospheric temperature; (ii) 2 AMSU BT of channels 6 and 8; (iii) 10 differences between IASI and AMSU BT, to help constraining the convergence process.
-All together, there are 101 predictors.
+They have been included in order to deal with the slight sensitivity of the selected CO2 IASI channels to stratospheric temperature; - (ii) 2 AMSU BT of channels 6 and 8; - (iii) 10 differences between IASI and AMSU BT, to help constraining the convergence process.

-The output layer of the network is composed of: (i) the difference between the true value of CO_2 concentration (associated with inputs) and the TIGR reference one (372 ppm); (ii) 24 differences between the "true" IASI BT (associated with the true CO_2 concentration value) and the "reference" one (associated with the reference CO_2 concentration value), once again to constrain the solution.
-All together, there are 25 predictands.
+- (i) the difference between the true value of CO2 concentration (associated with inputs) and the TIGR reference one (372 ppm); - (ii) 24 differences between the "true" IASI BT (associated with the true CO2 concentration value) and the "reference" one (associated with the reference CO2 concentration value), once again to constrain the solution.

+Altogether, there are 25 predictands.